| Title: | Historical, Relational, and Tail Anomaly-Detection Algorithms |

 prior |

-A numerical value or vector of cell-level prior probabilites of observing an outlier.
+A numerical value or vector of cell-level prior probabilities of observing an outlier.
 It is |

 epochs |